-- Title VI & Environmental Justice planning and compliance report - Citizen's Guide to Transportation - Maintenance of GIS maps and data - Travel demand modeling, model maintenance and improvement - Application of Oregon Household Activity Survey and Census/Survey data in transportation planning
+- Title VI & Environmental Justice planning and compliance report - Maintenance of GIS maps and data - Travel demand modeling, model maintenance and improvement - Application of Oregon Household Activity Survey and Census/Survey data in transportation planning

-Task 5.0 Transit - Continue coordination with Josephine Community Transit.
+Task 5.0 Transit - Continue coordination with Josephine Community Transit and assist with development of Safety and Security Plan.
+Assist with JCT ridership survey.

-Summary of Projected FY 2018-19 Funding Allocation
+Summary of Projected FY 2019-20 Funding Allocation

 Figure 1, below, summarizes how anticipated resources will be allocated among the major tasks described above.
-MRMPO planning activities are anticipated to be funded with a total of \$246,427 in federal, state, in-kind match, and local funds.
+MRMPO planning activities are anticipated to be funded with a total of \$313,391 in federal, state, in-kind match, and local funds.
 A summary of funding sources appears in Figure 2, below.
 Program management, short-range planning and long-range planning projects will take the largest share of funds.
 A summary budget breakdown by all work tasks and sub-tasks is on page 23, following the detailed task descriptions in Part I.